Julia V. Taft: Career

-After graduating from the University of Colorado in 1969, Vadala completed a fellowship at the White House.
+After graduating from the University of Colorado in 1969, Vadala completed a White House Fellowship at the White House.
 She then became an aide to United States Secretary of Health and Human Services Elliot Richardson.

-In 1975, U.S President Gerald Ford appointed Julia V. Taft as Director of the Interagency Task Force on Indochina Refugees created by the Indochina Migration and Refugee Assistance Act.
+In 1975, U.S. president Gerald Ford appointed Julia V. Taft as Director of the Interagency Task Force on Indochina Refugees created by the Indochina Migration and Refugee Assistance Act.
 In this capacity, she oversaw the resettlement of more than 130,000 evacuees from Cambodia, Laos, and Vietnam after the fall of Saigon.

 Taft would spend the next three decades designing and developing refugee programs for the United States Department of State, the United States Department of Health and Human Services, the United States Agency for International Development, and the United Nations.

-From 1986 to 1989, she was the Director of the Office of Foreign Disaster Assistance, a part of USAID.
+From 1986 to 1989, she was the director of the Office of Foreign Disaster Assistance, a part of USAID.
 There she was responsible for coordinating the efforts of the State Department, the Pentagon, other government agencies, and non-governmental agencies like CARE and Save the Children in responding to requests for disaster aide from foreign governments.
 For example, in 1986, she administered $130 million in U.S. aide sent in response to the 1984–1985 famine in Ethiopia.
 In 1988, she oversaw the U.S. response to the floods in Bangladesh that had left 25 million people homeless; smaller floods in the Dominican Republic and India; displaced persons in Burundi; a poisonous gas eruption in Cameroon; and a locust plague in Ethiopia.
 In the wake of the 1988 Spitak earthquake, she traveled to the Armenian Soviet Socialist Republic to coordinate U.S. aid.

 From 1994 to 1997, Taft was head of InterAction, an alliance of non-governmental organizations dedicated to international aide.

-In 1997, U.S President Bill Clinton nominated Taft to be Assistant Secretary of State for Population, Refugees, and Migration, and she subsequently held this office from November 10, 1997, to January 19, 2001.
+In 1997, U.S. president Bill Clinton nominated Taft to be Assistant Secretary of State for Population, Refugees, and Migration, and she subsequently held this office from November 10, 1997, to January 19, 2001.

 From 2001 to 2004, she was director of the United Nations Development Programme's Bureau for Crisis Prevention and Recovery, in which capacity she oversaw the United Nations response to displaced persons related to the War in Afghanistan.

 Personal life

 Her first marriage, to Fred Malone, ended in divorce.
-She then married lawyer William Howard Taft IV, great-grandson of U.S. President William H. Taft, in 1974.
+She then married lawyer William Howard Taft IV, great-grandson of U.S. president William H. Taft, in 1974.
 Together, the couple had: